 Focus on Habits & Ditch Motivation.

-This is the first chapter on habits in the series of the chapters that I am planning to publish.
-In the subsequent articles on habits, we will learn how to recognize the habit loop – the cue, the routine, and the craving, how to form new habits, how to change bad habits, and how to incrementally work on ourselves to be where we want to be.
+Preparing articles on how to recognize the habit loop – the cue, the routine, and the craving, how to form new habits, and how to change bad habits.

 We all need a set of habits to keep us going every day.
 Rest is easy.
 So stay tuned for the follow-up guides on building and changing habits.

-Watch this Charles Duhigg’s interview to understand how willpower gets depleted and that we can strengthen it by practicing it, but we can also build habits to stop depending on willpower — https://youtu.be/voX0gUn_JOI.
+Watch this Charles Duhigg’s interview to understand how willpower gets depleted and that we can strengthen it by practicing it, but we can also build habits to stop depending on willpower.

 Charles Duhigg Book – The Power of Habits: Why Do We Do What We Do, and How to Change